FOR IMMEDIATE RELEASE – May 17, 2018

 Continue reading “Associates Educate Young legal Minds at Ohio University’s Summer Law & Trial Institute”

-As of March 21, 2017 a new Ohio law has allowed for more situations where carrying a concealed firearm is permissible.
+As of March 21, 2017 a new Ohio state law has allowed for more situations where carrying a concealed firearm is permissible.
 This new law does not change the process for obtaining a concealed carry license.
 For some brief background, in order for someone to obtain a concealed carry license in Ohio they must be at least 21 years old, be an Ohio resident for at least 45 days, and be a resident of their county for at least 30 days.
 Additionally, an individual must satisfy certain educational requirements; typically this is met by completing a course of instructions that includes at least 8 hours of training with a minimum of 2 hours of in-person training and range time.
-Other type of military or law enforcement training may also meet this educational requirement.
-After satisfying these initial conditions, the applicant must contact the local sheriff where he or she will complete a background check, provide fingerprints, verify an acceptable form of I.D., collect required payment for the license, and review the application and educational requirements of the individual.
-After this, the sheriff will determine whether or not to issue the concealed carry license, and if he or she grants it, the individual is a licensed concealed carrier for 5 years.
+Other types of military or law enforcement training may also meet this educational requirement.
+After satisfying these initial conditions, the applicant must contact the local sheriff where he or she will complete a background check, provide fingerprints, verify an acceptable form of I.D., collect required payment for the concealed carry license, and review the application and educational requirements of the individual.
+After this, the sheriff will determine whether or not to issue the concealed carry license, and if he or she grants it, the individual is a licensed concealed carrier for a period of five years.